Qarik-Group/ultimate-guide-to-bosh/README.md

 Conversely the following attributes of the manifest were not easily modifiable:

 * the `name` of each item in the `releases` section comes from the BOSH release we use; we cannot rename or alias them within the manifest
-* the `verion`, `url`, and `sha1` are related to each other to describe which BOSH release to use; if we want to upgrade to a newer release we would change these
+* the `verion` and `url` are related to each other to describe which BOSH release to use; if we want to upgrade to a newer release we would change these
 * within `jobs` sections of instance groups the `release` must match one of the names in the top-level `releases` section.
 At the top-level these are immutable, so they are correspondingly immutable within the `jobs` sections of instance groups.
 * within `jobs` sections of instance groups, the `name` of a job template is derived from the BOSH release itself (more on this soon), and cannot be renamed or aliased within a deployment manifest.